adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 # Which PoW Algorithm is used for mining in æternity? #

 æternity uses "Cuckoo Cycle" Proof-of-Work hash algorithm.
 It is more  power efficient than most other algorithms currently available.
-Theoretically,  devices with low power such as smartphones and tablets can be used to mine on "Cuckoo Cycle" efficiently.
+Theoretically, devices with low power such as smartphones and tablets can mine on "Cuckoo Cycle" efficiently.

 For more info : [Mining](Mining)